fuwhis/stu-management-sys/README.md

 # PRN292_StudentManagementSystem
-Window form combined with Metro UI using to manage students
+Window form combined with Metro UI that used to manage students